-With a background in chemical engineering and biochemistry Christopher I. Halliday counsels clients on strategic intellectual property (IP) issues in pharmaceutical, biotechnology, chemical, medical devices, and food science areas.
-He prepares and prosecutes patent applications related to new chemical entities, pharmaceutical formulations, and biologics as well as implantable medical devices, chemical processes and catalysts.
+With a background in chemical engineering and biochemistry, Christopher I. Halliday counsels clients on strategic intellectual property (IP) issues in pharmaceutical, biotechnology, chemical, medical devices, and food science areas.
+Christopher prepares and prosecutes patent applications related to new chemical entities, pharmaceutical formulations, and biologics as well as implantable medical devices, chemical processes, and catalysts.
 Clients turn to Christopher for IP litigation advice and to develop opinions involving infringement, validity, and freedom to operate.

 Clients also request Christopher’s assistance in the course of mergers or acquisitions, and negotiating licenses, transfer agreements, and assignments.